Project:HOMES (weatherization)

 United Way – 211

-Resurrection Disaster Relief – Resurrection Disaster Relief (RDR) formed in Fall 2011 after a mission trip to Amory, MS. While there a team of volunteers saw lives healed through the rebuilding of homes.
+Resurrection Disaster Relief – (RDR) formed in Fall 2011 after a mission trip to Amory, MS. While there a team of volunteers saw lives healed through the rebuilding of homes.
 Our goal is to spread the Good News of Jesus Christ and to be His hands and feet.
 The book of Hebrews, chapter 3 verse 4 states “For every house is built by someone, but He who built all things is God”.
 We believe that it is through God that this team and mission is possible.
 Our purpose is to show the love of Jesus when disaster strikes… natural, spiritual, physical, mental, or financial.
 Resurrection Disaster Relief is a volunteer-based non-denominational ministry rebuilding homes and lives.

-Help The Hungry: Was started in 2011 as a 4H project by Katie Goodman, a junior member of the South Anna 4H.
+Help The Hungry: Was started in 2011 as a 4H project by Katie Goodman, a member of the South Anna 4H.
 Mission: To help educate and raise awareness to food insecurity in Hanover County and to collect donations to support the organizations in Hanover County that help those in need: ACES, MCEF & WHEAT.
-Since 2011 Help the Hungry has helped 6,773 people and will continue to give support by collecting canned and non-perishable foods, fresh produce and monetary donations.
+Since 2011 Help the Hungry has helped 11,383 people and will continue to give support by collecting canned and non-perishable foods, fresh produce and monetary donations.
 In 2012, Help the Hungry started “Free Vegetable Thursdays” and distributed over 300 pounds of fresh produce to families attending the Summer Lunch Program at John M. Gandy Elementary.
-If you would like more information on how you or your organization can make a difference, or would like to Katie to speak to your organization, you can contact her at: helpthehungry@yahoo.com or on Facebook at www.facebook.com/tinydancer411
+She continued with handing out vegetable at the Hanover County Parks and Recreation summer program.
+If you would like more information on how you or your organization can make a difference, or would like to Katie to speak to your organization, you can contact her at: helpthehungry@yahoo.com or on Facebook at www.facebook.com/tinydancer411Hi

-“A man’s true wealth is the good he does in this world.” – Muhammad (570–632 CE)
+• “A man’s true wealth is the good he does in this world.” – Muhammad (570–632 CE)